UnitTestBot/UTBotJava/docs/TaintAnalysis.md

   arg4: [ "", { not: <java.lang.String> } ] # should be an empty string or not a string at all
 ```

----

-If several rules are suitable for one method call, they will all be applied in some kind of order.
+If several rules are suitable for one method call, they are all applied.

----

-### Overall example
+**Overall example**

 ```yaml
 sources: